andersonfurtado/AzureML-Education-Development-Index-prediction/README.md

 The starter files that you need to run this project are the following:
 - **automl.ipynb**: Jupyter Notebook to run the autoML experiment
 - **hyperparameter_tuning.ipynb**: Jupyter Notebook to run the Hyperdrive experiment
-- **train.py**.
-Script used in Hyperdrive
+- **train.py*: Script used in Hyperdrive
-- **score.py**.
-Script used to deploy the model
+- **score.py**: Script used to deploy the model
-- **ideb_dataset.csv**.
-The dataset prepared after the release of the Basic Education Development Index (Ideb) by the National Institute for Educational Studies and Research Anísio Teixeira (Inep).
+- **ideb_dataset.csv**: The dataset prepared after the release of the Basic Education Development Index (Ideb) by the National Institute for Educational Studies and Research Anísio Teixeira (Inep).

 ## Dataset